Matt Gonzalez: Public Defender's Office

 Gonzalez defended José Inez García Zárate in the Kate Steinle homicide trial.
 The trial received national media attention because the defendant was an undocumented immigrant who had previously been deported five times.
 Zarate, 45, was found not guilty of assault with a firearm but was convicted of being a felon in possession of a firearm.
 Zárate was sentenced to time already served.

 After the death of Jeff Adachi on 22 February 2019, Gonzalez served briefly as head of the public defender's office until an interim head, Manohar ‘Mano’ Raju, was named.
-Mano was appointed Public Defender on March 11.
+Raju was appointed Public Defender on March 11.
+In May 2025, Raju announced that his office would decline new clients on one business day per week due to an overload of cases caused by increased arrests and budget cuts mandated by Mayor Daniel Lurie.
+As his chief attorney, Gonzalez wrote a letter to Superior Court Presiding Judge Rochelle C. East declaring the office "unavailable," citing the fact that there were 200 more arraignments in the first four months of 2025 than in the same period in 2024.